ISISComputingGroup/ibex_developers_manual/doc/deployment/deploy/ansible.md

 For example, to run this on `madara`:

-`ansible-playbook playbook_deploy_ssh_keys.yaml --ask-pass --limit madara` which will prompt for madara's ssh password.
+`ansible-playbook playbook_deploy_ssh_keys.yaml --ask-pass --limit madara` which will prompt for `madara`s ssh password.

 This step also prompts for a personal access token to access the `keys` repo, which is in Keeper.